-

 MULTAQ is contraindicated in patients in atrial fibrillation (AFib) who will not or cannot be cardioverted into normal sinus rhythm.
 In patients with permanent AFib, MULTAQ doubles the risk of death, stroke, and hospitalization for heart failure.

-MULTAQ is also contraindicated in patients:
+MULTAQ is also contraindicated in patients with:

-- With liver or lung toxicity related to the previous use of amiodarone
+• Liver or lung toxicity related to the previous use of amiodarone

-- With hypersensitivity to the active substance or to any of the excipients
+• Hypersensitivity to the active substance or to any of the excipients

 Cardiovascular Death in NYHA Class IV or Decompensated Heart Failure